Optional Practical Training (OPT) is temporary employment authorization for international students in F-1 status.

 Applying for OPT

-It is important that you understand the timeline for applying for OPT as it is limited.
+It is also important that you understand the timeline for applying for OPT as it is limited.
 Applications received outside of the timelines described will be denied.

 You can submit your OPT recommendation request in MyISSS 100 days before you expect to complete your studies.
 USCIS will accept your OPT application no earlier than 90 days before and no later than 60 days after your completion of studies date.
 If USCIS receives your OPT application outside this time span, they will deny it.